josehpena/whoLikeIt/notes.md

 # Should return the name of the person when only one name is sent.
 OK

-# Should return the name of the 2 names who liked.
+# Should return the name of the 2 names who liked.OK

-# Should return the three names who liked.
+# Should return the three names who liked.OK

+# Should return the first two names who liked and the number of the rest who liked